List of Iranian records in Olympic weightlifting

 The following are the records of Iran in Olympic weightlifting.
 Records are maintained in each weight class for the snatch lift, clean and jerk lift, and the total for both lifts by the Islamic Republic of Iran Weightlifting Federation.

 Current records

+When the previous records and weight classes were discarded, the IRIWF defined "Iran standards" as the minimum lifts needed to qualify as national records in the new weight classes.